esturcke/hcc-613-blog/content/inspiration/clocks.md

 {{% fig "writing-clock.jpg" %}}**Figure 2** Insane writing clock.{{% /fig %}}

-Then from awesome to totally insane I came across [a mechanical clock that actually write the time for each minute](http://www.ablogtowatch.com/suzuki-kango-plock-wooden-automaton-time-writing-clock/).
+Then from awesome to totally insane I came across [a mechanical clock that actually writes the time for each minute](http://www.ablogtowatch.com/suzuki-kango-plock-wooden-automaton-time-writing-clock/).
 The
 [video](https://twitter.com/BellTreeNursing/status/696232697824280577?ref_src=twsrc%5Etfw)